-65. When a formal complaint is made, the bishop should acknowledge in writing to the complainant that the complaint has been received, and refer r9 it to the diocesan registrar ("the registrar") within 7 days.
-If the bishop is absent when the complaint is received, a person authorised by the bishop should acknowledge receipt, and inform the complainant that it will be seen by the bishop when the bishop returns.

-66. The acknowledgment from the bishop should:

-- state the date of receipt of the complaint - explain that the complaint will be referred to the registrar for preliminary scrutiny, and that the registrar will normally be expected to report back to the bishop within 28 days - briefly summarise the bishop's options under section 12 of the Measure on receiving the registrar's report - indicate that the bishop hopes to decide the appropriate course to take within 28 days of receiving the registrar's report, and will notify the complainant in writing of the decision - state that the respondent will be informed of the complaint-and, unless in exceptional circumstances the registrar decides otherwise, that the respondent will also be informed now of the identity of the complainant - where the identity of the complainant is disclosed to the respondent, indicate that the complainant and respondent should not discuss the complaint.
+- 65. When a formal complaint is made, the bishop should acknowledge in writing to the complainant that the complaint has been received, and refer r9 it to the diocesan registrar ("the registrar") within 7 days.
+If the bishop is absent when the complaint is received, a person authorised by the bishop should acknowledge receipt, and inform the complainant that it will be seen by the bishop when the bishop returns. - 66.
+The acknowledgment from the bishop should: - state the date of receipt of the complaint • - explain that the complaint will be referred to the registrar for preliminary scrutiny, and that the registrar will normally be expected to report back to the bishop within 28 days - briefly summarise the bishop's options under section 12 of the Measure • on receiving the registrar's report - indicate that the bishop hopes to decide the appropriate course to take • within 28 days of receiving the registrar's report, and will notify the complainant in writing of the decision - state that the respondent will be informed of the complaint - indicate that the complainant and respondent should not discuss the complaint.